operationmeta/react-pdf-view/README.md

 # react-pdf-view

-React Pdf View only component that is based on the react-pdf package.
+React Pdf viewonly component that is based on the react-pdf package.